Upsilon production in p(d)A collisions at RHIC and the LHC: Propagation in cold nuclear matter: vs

 The first effect to be discussed is the probability for the heavy-quark pair to survive the propagation through the nuclear medium, usually parametrised by an effective cross section~$\sigma_{\mathrm{eff}}$.
 It is sometimes referred to as the nuclear absorption or break-up probability.

 A priori, the smaller size of the $b{\bar b}$ pair when compared to $c{\bar c}$ pair implies that $b{\bar b}$ states should suffer less break-up than $c{\bar c}$.
 Yet, the ratio of their size depends on the evolution stage of the heavy-quark pair.
 At the production time, this ratio is expected to be $m_b/m_c$, hence a size 3 times smaller for $b \bar{b}$ than for $c \bar{c}$.
 When they are fully formed, it is rather $\frac{\alpha_s(2m_b)}{\alpha_s(2m_c)} \times \frac{m_b}{m_c}$ as expected from their Bohr radii, hence a size 2 times smaller.
-The relevant timescale for the pair evolution is the formation time.
+The relevant timescale to analyse the pair evolution is its formation time.
 According to the uncertainty principle, it is related to the time needed -- in their rest frame -- to distinguish the energy levels of the $1S$ and $2S$ states \cite{ConesadelValle:2011fw}: $t_f= \frac{2 M_{b\bar b}}{(M^2_{2S}-M^2_{1S})}= 2 \times 10$ GeV / 10.5 GeV$^2= 0.4$ fm for the \upsi.

 For our purpose, $t_f$ has to be considered in the rest frame of the target nucleus, \ie~the Au beam at RHIC.
 The relevant $\gamma$ factor is then obtained from the rapidity of the pair corrected by the Au beam rapidity $\gamma=\cosh(y-y_{beam}^{\rm Au})$ where $y_{beam}^{\rm Au}=-5.36$ for RHIC.
-The formation time for the different rapidities reached by RHIC experiments are given in~\ct{tab:tf}. $t_f$ is significantly larger than the Au radius -- except in the most backward region.
-This implies that the $b {\bar b}$ is nearly always still in a pre-resonant state when traversing the nuclear matter.
+At the LHC, for a lead beam of 1.57 TeV in $p$Pb mode, $y_{beam}^{\rm Pb}=-8.11$.
+The formation time for the different rapidities reached by RHIC and LHC experiments are given in~\ct{tab:tf-RHIC} and~\ct{tab:tf-LHC}. $t_f$ is significantly larger than the Au and Pb radii -- except in the most backward region.
+This implies that the $b {\bar b}$ is nearly always in a pre-resonant state when traversing the nuclear matter in both experimental set-ups.

-For the forward and mid rapidity regions, this has two consequences : first, the break-up probability is expected to be small, of the order of a tenth of that of $J/\psi$ ($(m_c/m_b)^2 \sim 0.1$), following the early-time scaling $m_b/m_c$; and second, it ought to be the same for the \upsi($1S$), \upsi($2S$) and \upsi($3S$) states, since these states cannot be distinguished at the time they traverse the nucleus.
-At the LHC, $t_f$'s are even larger; excited $\Upsilon$ state suppression in PbPb collisions seen by CMS~\cite{Chatrchyan:2011pe} can thus only be explained by hot nuclear effects.
+For the forward and mid rapidity regions, this has two consequences: first, the break-up probability is expected to be small, of the order of a tenth of that of $J/\psi$ ($(m_c/m_b)^2 \sim 0.1$), following the early-time scaling $m_b/m_c$; and second, it ought to be the same for the \upsi($1S$), \upsi($2S$) and \upsi($3S$) states, since these states cannot be distinguished at the time they traverse the nucleus.
+At the LHC (\ct{tab:tf-LHC}), $t_f$'s are even larger in the mid and forward-rapidity regions; the relative suppression of the excited $\Upsilon$ states in PbPb collisions seen by CMS~\cite{Chatrchyan:2011pe} can thus only be explained by hot nuclear effects.